I am a child or young person

 These organisations can help you by talking about any problems and helping you complete the application form and any other paperwork.

-Foster Care Queensland can assist you through QCAT processes.
+Foster Care Queensland can help you through QCAT processes.

 The Youth Advocacy Centre offers free and confidential legal and welfare assistance.